 The GSM frame structure is designated as hyperframe, superframe, multiframe and frame.
 The minimum unit being frame (or TDMA frame) is made of 8 time slots.
 One GSM hyperframe composed of 2048 superframes.
 Each GSM superframe composed of multiframes (either 26 or 51 as described below).
 Each GSM multiframe composed of frames (either 51 or 26 based on multiframe type).
 Each frame composed of 8 time slots.
 Hence there will be total of 2715648 TDMA frames available in GSM and the same cycle continues.

-As shown in the figure, there are two varients to multiframe structure.
+As shown in the gsm hyperframe diagram, there are two varients to GSM multiframe structure.

 1. 26 frame multiframe - Called traffic multiframe,composed of 26 bursts in a duration of 120ms, out of these 24 are used for traffic, one for SACCH and one is not used.